Norwich City Council: Governance

 Norwich City Council provides district-level services, including housing, town planning, leisure and tourism.
 County-level services, including schools, social services and libraries and transport, are provided by Norfolk County Council.
 There are no civil parishes in Norwich, which has been an unparished area since the 1974 reforms.

 The city's territory includes part of The Broads, where town planning is the responsibility of the Broads Authority.
 The city council appoints one of its councillors to sit on that authority.

 Political control

-The council was under Labour majority control from 2012 until November 2023, when four Labour councillors resigned the whip and the council fell under no overall control.
+The council has been under Green Party majority control since the 2026 election.

 Political control of the council since the 1974 reforms took effect has been as follows: